-When I wrote the original version of this article two years ago, I was experiencing many contradictory feelings and wondered – how can so many potent emotions sit side by side within me?
+Everyone gets caught in a whirlwind of contradictory feelings and wonders – how can so many potent emotions sit side by side within me?

-Fortunately, I don’t get lost in sadness or despair, even when times are hard.
-I feel grateful to have developed an emotional resiliency that feels balanced in light of so much pain – and joy in the world.
-But I can, at times, feel a sense of vulnerability because of the limitations of my power to effect change.
-Popular TED talker (7 million +) and author of Daring Greatly, Brene Brown spoke about the complexity of allowing ourselves to feel vulnerable and joyful, “As someone who spent more than a decade studying fear, vulnerability, and shame, I never thought in a million years that I would say that joy is probably the most difficult emotion to feel.
+The Popular TED talker and author of Daring Greatly, Brene Brown spoke about the complexity of allowing ourselves to feel vulnerable and joyful, “As someone who spent more than a decade studying fear, vulnerability, and shame, I never thought in a million years that I would say that joy is probably the most difficult emotion to feel.
 It’s hard to feel joy because we are so keenly aware that it’s fleeting.
 When we lose our tolerance for vulnerability, we lose the courage to be joyful.
 Joy is a daring emotion!
 We are going to let ourselves stop in a moment that won’t last forever, that can be taken away.
 We feel almost that “you are a schmuck if you let yourself feel too deeply because the bad stuff is going to happen.”

 Ever feel this way?
 Of course you do.
 You do, because you’re a human who is experiencing a range of feelings that can often seem completely at odds with each other.
 Brene Brown struck a deep chord with her TED talk and her later work because individually and collectively we aren’t used to talking about emotions like vulnerability and shame that leave us feeling powerless.

 We live in cultures that don’t respect vulnerability and sensitivity.
-It’s 2013 and we still don’t get our own human fragility and need for love and support.
+It’s the 21st century and we still don’t get our own human fragility and need for love and support.